 It only made sense for me to buy the Barista, but what I can’t figure out is why Starbucks sold it to me.
 Here I am one of their best customers, spending $3-$4 every few waking hours and they send me out the door with my own machine!
 Why would they want to empower the customer?
 You don’t see Jack Daniels selling home distilling kits.

-Sure Starbucks will pocket a few more dollars upfront, but won’t they lose a lot of cash in the future?
-Perhaps Starbucks was betting that I wouldn’t use the machine and that I’d be back shelling out $50 a week in no time.
-I was betting that I’d be homemaking my own drinks, not ordering drinks at the cafe.
+Sure, Starbucks will pocket a few more dollars upfront, but won’t it lose a lot of cash in the future?
+Perhaps Starbucks was betting I wouldn’t use the machine and’d be back shelling out $50 a week in no time.
+I was betting I’d be homemaking my drinks, not ordering drinks at the cafe.

 Who Won?

-It’s almost one year later and, without a doubt, Starbucks lost money on me.
-I’ve gone from buying 2 lattes a day to maybe one a month.
-I’d like to thank Starbucks and their short-term greed for enabling me to make my own lattes at home; selling the Barista equipment has saved me far more than the price of the machine.
+It’s almost one year later, and Starbucks has lost money on me.
+I’ve gone from buying two lattes a day to maybe one a month.
+I want to thank Starbucks and their short-term greed for enabling me to make my lattes at home; selling the Barista equipment has saved me far more than the machine’s price.

 The Updated Espresso Proverb